Fatigue is one of the more unpleasant

 that half hour/hour, rest in the sofa, preferably with your legs

 stretched out.
-Then go the toilet right before bed.
+Then go the bathroom right before bed.
 During the rest,

 your body will have the chance to drain some liquid that gathered in

-your limbs - a big reason for the first few night awakenings.
+your limbs - a big reason for the first few night wakings.

 For the best

-chance for good sleep, follow the basic sleep hygiene guidelines:
+chance for good sleep, follow the super basic but truly effective sleep hygiene guidelines:

 an attractive cosy place to relax